Skip to content

 While the exact relationship between these conditions is not fully understood, trichotillomania is commonly seen in people with OCD or autism.

 People with OCD may be more likely to experience trichotillomania, as both conditions involve repetitive behaviours that are difficult to control.
-Hair pulling may be a way for people with OCD to relieve anxiety or to feel a sense of control over their environment.
+The intense urge to pull hair may be a way for people with OCD to relieve anxiety or to feel a sense of control over their environment.

 Similarly, people with autism may also engage in hair pulling behaviours due to their heightened sensitivity to sensory stimulation.
 In seeking sensory stimulation or to relieve anxiety, hair pulling can become a repetitive and compulsive behaviour.